abap2UI5/docs/docs/development/navigation.md

 ENDMETHOD.
 ```
 ::: tip
 Sound familiar?
-The abap2UI5 framework emulates the classic `call screen` and `leave to screen` logic here.
+The abap2UI5 framework emulates the classic `call screen` and `leave to screen` behaviour here.
 :::

 ### Launchpad